jwiegley/johnwiegley/drafts/drafts.md

 that I exist within the reality of this relationship with God, in which is infinite bounty and potentiality.
 It’s only when I rest on self alone that I can see myself as poor and of little account.

-# Poem

-When before I’d wandered
-along the sea of the Unseen
-I’d make myself a glass
-to catch every drop I was able…

-Though after time’d passed
-I’d look at what I’d found
-And see few attributes of the sea
-Had endured:

-No color, no depth, or richness
-Instead, I saw those parts
-That fit within me:
-Wetness, fluidity,
-Salt upon the tongue…

-No one had told me
-that my true nature
-is more fishlike than man;
-all I need is to accord
-With my inmost desire.
-Leaving me with nothing
-To claim as my own.

-But from this place
-of quiet and abiding peace,
-I send you greetings
-And ask not to return.

-# Poem

-I felt warm sunlight
-draped around my shoulders
-and a peace settled in
-that was not of me.

-This body has no importance.
-It is but a vehicle.
-A window into the world.
-It serves the mind
-But can also cage the mind.
-It roots us, grounds us,
-Limits our thinking
-To one place, one time,
-A single series of events.
-As the body lives,
-So thought follows,
-As if creating virtual likeness
-In honor of the body.

-The mind too has no importance.
-It is a tool.
-A lens to pick out detail.
-It serves the spirit
-But can also cage the spirit.
-It bounds us, constrains us,
-Limits our imagining
-To what we can conceive:
-To the limits of our dreams.

-Spirit is altogether something else.
-Sensitive, it recognizes what we cannot know,
-Purity is essential
-To this profoundly subtle instrument.
-Chastity also:
-To be singular in desire:
-Wanting anchors the spirit
-To its source of hope.
-Finally freedom:
-Unburdened by other convictions
-Than the certainty of good.

-Spirit is the light of the mind
-It knows what cannot be defined
-It hears without a whisper
-And continues to feel the sun
-In the dead of night.

 # Text